ofrohn/d3-celestial/readme.md

 __2. Add point sources__

 First we have to define the objects as valid geoJSON data again, as described in the readme of the [data folder](./data/).
 Since we're dealing with point sources, the definition is quite simple, the geometry only needs single points.
-If distinct point sizes are desired, a size criterium in the properties section is required, like the magitude or extension of each object, and also a name if you want to label the objects on the map.
+If distinct point sizes are desired, a size criterion in the properties section is required, like the magnitude or extension of each object, and also a name if you want to label the objects on the map.
 This example uses supernova remnants filtered from the main deep space objects data file that comes with d3-celestial, but you can define your own data as below:

 ```js
 var jsonSN = {